The Victorian Turkish Baths Project logo

 Victorian Turkish Baths: their origin, development, and gradual decline

-Very little is known about the Arthur Street Turkish and medical baths which opened just before Christmas 1886.
-Nor is anything yet known about its first proprietors, William and James Sloane.
+Very little is known about the Arthur Street Turkish and Medical Baths which opened just before Christmas 1886.
+Nor is anything yet known about its first proprietors, James and William Sloane.

 But we know a little more about the baths themselves from an early advertisement which indicates that they were available for men and women, that the hot room was maintained at a very high 230°F and that there was a plunge pool.
 First class baths cost 1/6d and second class baths (in the evenings between 6.00 and 9.00) cost 9d.
 It was also possible to have a warm bath only for 6d, or with a shower, 9d.
 Medicated baths cost one shilling.